microsoft/chart-parts/packages/docs/docsite/content/markdown/documentation/01_concepts_marks_symbol.md

 ---
 title: 'Symbol Mark'
-path: '/documentation/concepts/marks/symbol'
+path: /documentation/concepts/marks/symbol
 order: 10
 ---

 ## Symbol

 ### Using Size

-_Size describes the area of the symbol_
+Size describes the area of the symbol

 <symbol-tester-area></symbol-tester-area>

 ### Using Width

 <symbol-tester-width></symbol-tester-width>